Lecturer of LawPhone: (410) 627-0769

 J.D.
 Fordham University School of Law 1984

-Ms. Cobb was most recently the Assistant Dean for Student Affairs at Maryland Carey Law and is returning to teach negotiation and the writing fellow seminar.
-She served as the Dean of Students and Lecturer at Law from August 2006 until this past June.
+Professor Cobb most recently served as Director of the Just Advice® Project and faculty advisor to the Moot Court Board.
+She currently volunteers for the Just Advice® Project, the Moot Court Board and lectures at the Business Law Boot Camp.
+From 2006-2012, Prof. Cobb was the Assistant Dean for Student Affairs and Lecturer at Maryland Carey Law.
+Following that she has taught negotiation and other courses in the writing program.
 During her time at Maryland she coached or judged students on the trial team, the moot court team and the negotiation teams.
 She taught Professional Responsibility to students in the clinic in 2011 and 2012 and served as a volunteer attorney to Just Advice.
 In May 2012, she was deeply honored to receive the Student Bar Association award for "Staff Member of the Year."
-Before coming to the law school, Ms. Cobb served as Deputy Chief Counsel in the Maryland Attorney General's Educational Affairs Office.
+Before coming to the law school, Prof. Cobb served as Deputy Chief Counsel in the Maryland Attorney General's Educational Affairs Office.
 She represented University System of Maryland (USM) institutions (including the Carey School of Law), the USM Board of Regents and its Chancellor.
 In 2004 and 2005 she served as an Adjunct Professor in the School of Law’s legal research and writing program, consistently receiving high praise on her student evaluations.
 A graduate of Fordham University School of Law, she also practiced law in New York City and in 1986 joined DLA Piper (formerly Piper & Marbury) where she worked until she joined the Attorney General's Office in 1990.

-Ms. Cobb is and has been an active member of numerous community and professional organizations including the Baltimore City Ethics Board, the Baltimore Women's Giving Circle, the Maryland Correctional Institute for Women College Degree Program, the Maryland State Bar Association's Committee on Youth-At Risk, which she co-chaired in 2007-08, and the Section on Legal Education and Admission to the Bar, which she chaired in 2003-2004 She served as a member of the Court of Appeals Commission on Professionalism and co-chaired the subcommittee on mentoring for new attorneys.
+Prof. Cobb is and has been an active member of numerous community and professional organizations including the Baltimore City Ethics Board, the Baltimore Women's Giving Circle, the Goucher Prison Education Project, the Baltimore Orchard Project, Blue Water Baltimore, the Maryland State Bar Association's Committee on Youth-At Risk, which she co-chaired in 2007-08, and the Section on Legal Education and Admission to the Bar, which she chaired in 2003-2004 She served as a member of the Court of Appeals Commission on Professionalism and co-chaired the subcommittee on mentoring, which established a mentoring program for newly admitted Maryland attorneys.